 How it works

-With an irrevocable charitable lead trust, you find the trust, with appreciated assets if possible, and Lynn University receives a set amount of income from the trust for a term of years or for the lifetime of a named individual.
+With an irrevocable charitable lead trust, you fund the trust with appreciated assets, and Lynn University receives a set amount of income from the trust for a term of years or for the lifetime of a named individual.
 At the end of the set period, all remaining trust property, including appreciation, is either returned to you (with income tax benefits) or left to your heirs free of any additional estate or gift taxes.
 The minimum gift for charitable lead trusts is $200,000.

 The Trust can be set up so that you receive an immediate income tax charitable deduction of the value of Lynn’s income interest (subject to percentage limitations) but all income earned by the Trust will be includible in your taxable income.
 Alternatively, the Trust can set up so that income earned in the trust is not included in your taxable income but you will not receive an income tax charitable deduction for funding the Trust.